 Mobile communication has been a best practice in our private lives for some time now, and the trend is flooding the corporate environment.
-More and more companies are establishing mobile-first internal communication channels and are asking themselves which devices serve them best.
+More and more companies are establishing mobile-first internal communication channels lime employee communication apps or modern intranets and are asking themselves which devices serve them best.

 For companies with high numbers of non-desk workers, the discussion surrounding BYOD is especially important.
 Allowing a remote workforce to use their personal mobile devices enables companies to bridge the sometimes wide communication gap between desk-bound employees and their non-desk counterparts.
 But is it really a good idea to allow private devices at work?
 Aren’t they a distraction?